-The new jack is too long and if you install it as is the laptop cover will not sit properly on the base.
-It happens because one of the speakers (in Satellite L305D) is located very close to the power jack.
+The new jack is too long and if you install it as is, the top cover will not sit properly on the base.
+It happens because one of the speakers (in Satellite L305D) is located very close to the DC jack.

 It will work if you make the jack shorter.
 You can cut off part of the long “-” lead or simply bent it as I did.
 After it’s done coat both leads with generous amount of solder.

-Now remove the damaged power jack from the laptop and cut off wires somewhere close to the jack base.
+Remove the damaged DC jack from the case and cut off wires somewhere close to the jack base.

 Remove insulation, twist wires and coat them with solder.

 The red “+” wire will connect to the lead in the center of the new jack.